400+ Foods High in Lectins and Lectin-Free Food List [PDF]

 • Miso

-As with losing weight in general, no juices are allowed in a lectin-free diet – no matter how often they are marketed as organic or natural:
+As with losing weight, no juices are allowed in a lectin-free diet, no matter if marketed as organic or natural.
+Instead, drink the following beverages to maximize health benefits:

 • Water